The history of Deutsche Post DHL Group

 Effective immediately, the Group will be known as Deutsche Post DHL Group.
 The new name stands for clear structures, a new transparency in the Group and integrated solutions for customers.

 The new Group strategy comprises in essence a Group structure focused on Deutsche Post and DHL and a tighter interlinking of the DHL divisions, among other things through the creation of an additional overarching executive committee.
-In addition, there will be programs to simplify planning processes, an even stronger focus on the ever-changing needs of customers as well as support for the open leadership culture, propagated by Frank Appel, by means of an incentive system that places results and respect-oriented cooperation in the foreground.
+In addition, there will be programs to simplify planning processes, an even stronger focus on the ever-changing needs of customers as well as support for the open leadership culture by means of an incentive system that places results and respect-oriented cooperation in the foreground.

 Sale of Postbank